komalmann/So-You-Think-You-Know-Me/README.md

 # So You Think Know Me?

-This is an attractive CLI quiz app built with node.js.
+This is an interactive CLI quiz app built with node.js.

 # What's it about?